Doreen Simmons: Other interests

 Simmons sang in Tokyo's British Embassy Choir.
 She also performed with the Tokyo International Players.
 She was a percussionist, playing the bodhrán and the djembe.
 She became a member of the Asiatic Society of Japan in 1980 and later served for some years on the ASJ Council.
 She went bungee jumping in Australia at age 68 and as a volunteer for Habitat for Humanity helped dig foundations for homes in Mongolia on her 71st birthday.

 Personal life

 Her marriage to Bob Simmons had ended in divorce, and she had no children.
+She long resided in the Sumida area of Tokyo.
+An Anglican, she was a long-time parishioner of St. Alban's Church in Minato.

+Death

-Simmons died at her home in Tokyo on 23 April 2018 at the age of 85, of a pulmonary condition.
+Simmons died at her on 23 April 2018 at the age of 85, of a pulmonary condition.